 As Google increasingly aims its algorithms against spam on the internet, you shouldn’t create internal links just to have them.
 Because of that, relevance and contextuality are more decisive than ever.
 This doesn’t necessarily mean that excessive internal linking will result in a penalty.
 Instead, here we’re aiming to prevent “neutering” our internal links – and only use them in the right way so that they still pass as much value as possible.

-Google doesn’t just look at individual pages when determining their ranks but instead the website as a whole.
+Google doesn’t just look at individual pages when determining their ranks but instead at the website as a whole.
 Yes, the “80/20 Pareto principle” applies to SEO as well – and 20% of your pages will receive the 80% majority of your traffic.
 However, you rarely see a singular page ranking at the top while the rest of the website struggles.

 At least, I personally haven’t seen many (any?) cases of this happening (considering I dig up tons of information every day as part of my work).
 In the vast, vast majority of cases, there is some harmony and correlation between the overall quality of the website and the rankings of individual pages.